mcqueg/NeuralNetworkfromScratch/README.md

 # numpy_net

-a simple neural network using pure numpy
+The motivation behind building numpynet is to obtain a deeper understanding of neural network intuition by performing gradient descent in a network using only numpy.